fuergaosi233/wechat-chatgpt/README.md

 chatGPTAccountPool:
   - email: <your email>
     password: <your password>
+    # if you want to log in with your Google account, you can set it to 'true'
+    isGoogleLogin: false
 # if you hope only some keywords can trigger chatgpt on private chat, you can set it like this:
 chatPrivateTiggerKeyword: ""
 ```